FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of the footer of the page with symbols of Facebook, Instagram, a cart and an envelope](doc/footer-image.webp)

-It's located in all pages, making it possible to navigate to Kalmar Stadsmission's pages at Facebook, Instagram and Tradera.
-The last icon makes it possible for the user to send a email to Kalmar Stadsmission.
-All links open in a new tab.
+It's located at the bottom of all pages, making it possible to navigate to Kalmar Stadsmission's pages at Facebook, Instagram and Tradera.
+The last icon makes it possible for the user to send an email to Kalmar Stadsmission.
+All links are opened in new tabs.

 ### About